saspoon1/DSC_Final_Project_Group3/README.md

 Next, go into the TranscribedCopy code and change the line of code reading "insert_name = 'XXXX'" to the same S3 bucket name used in the TextToSpeechMP3 file.
 Be sure to use a unique name for the transcribed files if the code is run multiple times so that the the same files are not constantly being overwritten (an easy solution is to put a new number in front of the file name).
 The "levenshtein" Python library from the "textdistance" package was used to compute the score for each transcription file.

-A more formal walkthrough of the code, reasoning and analysis is included in the “blog” section.
+A more formal walkthrough of the code, reasoning and analysis and a diagram of the architecture used is included in the “blog” section.